 The organisation is increasingly adopting the agile way of working based on the Scaled Agile Framework (SAFe).
 As well as being a technical choice, agile transformation impacts the organisation with new roles and calls for different skills from traditional IT development.
 In a challenging labour market for IT professionals, a.s.r. has established a strong employer brand and is successful in fulfilling critical vacancies.
 The a.s.r.
 IT traineeship attracts large numbers of applicants.
 A third group of five highly qualified IT trainees joined in January 2023.

 Digital service commission is becoming increasingly important for a.s.r.
-In 2020, a.s.r. started the implementation of the Digital Agenda, a digital strategy aimed at substantially improving the customer experience.
-Multidisciplinary teams are working on the development of new digital solutions with the aim to improve customer satisfaction and better service commission for advisors.
-Digitalisation and automation drives efficiency and increases the customer experience.
-The Digital Agenda has four main focal points.
+In 2020, a.s.r. launched the Digital Agenda, a digital strategy aimed at substantially improving the customer experience.
+Multidisciplinary teams are working on the development of new digital solutions with the aim of improving customer satisfaction and better service commission for advisors.
+Digitalisation and automation drives efficiency and improves the customer experience.
+The Digital Agenda has four main focus points.

-On the business side, the programme focuses on saving costs for both a.s.r. and advisors. a.s.r. also aims to reduce its ecological footprint by limiting the use of paper, a target has been set to reduce paper use (pages printed) with 90% in 2023 compared to 2020 (24,337,203 pages printed).
-In 2021 a.s.r. achieved a 23% reduction.
+The programme intends to save costs for both a.s.r. and advisors. a.s.r. also aims to reduce its ecological footprint by limiting the use of paper, and a target has been set to reduce paper use (pages printed) by 90% in 2023 compared to 2020 (23.5 million pages printed).
+In 2022, a.s.r. achieved a reduction of 30%.